 - Ask for multiple date options if possible.
 This will be imperative to making sure that you can keep the rest of your suppliers and minimise the booking fees/deposits you lose.

 - Understand that refunds for deposits/booking fees are not as simple as you would like them to be, and for most are not an option unless your wedding has to legally be cancelled.
 But more than that, they simply aren’t an option for some venues who have had no income for nearly a year.
 They can’t give you what they simply don’t have.
 That doesn’t mean they can’t work with you in terms of vouchers, credit notes or a payment plan if you are legally entitled to a refund.

 Have a month in mind before you contact your venue or suppliers.
 They are trying to reschedule lots of weddings so by narrowing it down to one month, they can give you a more reasonable number of dates to pick from.

 Be realistic about the month you pick.
-Months like July, August and September this year are already super busy, even before Coronavirus.
+Months like July, August and September this year and even 2022 were already super busy, even before Coronavirus.
 Months like November, January and February are more flexible.
 Venues will have lots more availability in these ‘off peak months.’
-I also think it’s realistic to say that rescheduling to later this year is probably not a guaranteed option, so it may be worth looking at next year.
 Obviously you were due to get married in Spring/Summer, but it’s likely those key dates will have already been booked for next year, so keep that in mind.
 In the UK and Ireland you’re never guaranteed good weather all year around, so try not to worry about the weather.

 Winter weddings are amazing and I’ll be honest, my winter weddings tend to be dryer than my summer weddings this last couple of years.
 The colours are amazing and the light is stunning.
 It may get darker earlier but that means it’s earlier to get those stunning golden hour photographs and you can do sparklers long before people are drunk and dangerous with them.